fishfolk/fishfolk.org/content/blog/jumpy-migration-to-bones-framework/index.md

 or do anything other than write your game for Bones.

-But then you see that there's a really cool [Bevy Magic Light 2D][bml2d] plugin that can make 2D lighting effects, and you want to use that in your bones game.
+But then you see that there's a really cool [Bevy Magic Light 2D][bml2d] plugin that can make 2D lighting effects, and you want to use that in your Bones game.
 Bones allows you to create your own integration between it and the Bevy Magic Light plugin, so that you can control the lighting plugin using Bones ECS components.